 International applicants have additional admissions requirements.

 Technology requirements: All graduate nursing students are required to have a laptop.
-Students in the Advanded Practice programs (CNS and NP) are required to have a smartphone (Apple or Android).
-Information on the laptop and smartphone requirements will be sent to enrolling students in the months before classes begin.
+Information on the technology requirements will be sent to enrolling students in the months before classes begin.